Agent-based modeling (ABM) is a powerful way to simulate scenarios with complex deterministic behavior.

 In contrast with traditional simulation and modeling, agent-based modelers describe the behavior of individual agents, rather than using formulas to describe the behavior or dynamics of the system as a whole.
 This allows for complex interactions to emerge from basic rules.
 In HASH, we call these rules behaviors.

-A popular example of an agent-based simulation is Conway's Game of Life - a simulation performed on a grid, where each cell can be alive or dead.
+A popular example of an agent-based simulation is Conway's Game of Life - a simulation performed on a grid, where each cell can be either alive or dead.
 Here, the cells are agents, and the rules are behaviors.
 The behaviors for Conway's Game of Life are as follows:

 Any live cell with two or three neighbors survives.